DannyBen/mister_bin/README.md

 --------------------------------------------------

 - Provide an easy and minimalistic DSL for building command line utilities.
-- Drastically reduce the need for boilerplate code and unnecessary wrappers involved in building command line utilities.
 - Provide a mechanism for separating each command and subcommand to its own file.
 - Allow gem developers to easily add command line interface to their gems.